wazuh/wazuh-documentation/source/development/core-dumps-generation.rst

 *********
 Enabling core dump generation
 -----------------------------
-Linux kernel allow multiple possibilities to handle coredumps files
+Linux kernel allows multiple possibilities to handle core dumps files

-- Naming of core dump files: create dumps using default ``core.pid`` or templetized core dumps filenames using subtitutions.
+- Naming of core dump files: create dumps using default ``core.pid`` or templatized core dumps filenames using substitutions.
-- Piping core dumps to a program: execute a program with certain arguments and send the dump using pipe mechanism
+- Piping core dumps to a program: execute a program with certain arguments and send the dump using pipe mechanism.
-- Mix of them (Since Linux 5.3): multi-dump generation by pipe-separating output specification
+- Mix of them (Since Linux 5.3): multi-dump generation by pipe-separating output specification.

-Due the fact that GNU/Linux distributions might use different approaches, fist step is to determinate whats is being used and therefore apply some modifications to be able to capture Wazuh coredumps.
+Since GNU/Linux distributions might use different approaches, the first step is to determine what is being used and therefore apply some modifications to be able to capture Wazuh coredumps.

-Current core dump configuration can be retrieved by reading ``/proc/sys/kernel/core_pattern`` file, and bring information how core dumps are being handled
+Current core dump configuration can be retrieved by reading ``/proc/sys/kernel/core_pattern`` file, and bringing information how core dumps are being handled

 - Core dumps are being handled by Apport.
 See